ariasanovsky/practical_deep_Q_learning/atari_paper/README.md

 Here are some questions to consider when reading the DeepMind paper [*Human-level control through deep reinforcement learning*](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).

+## Overall take

+I'm surprised how simple the ideas in the paper are.
+There's no standout brilliant idea.
+It's a lot of cleverness piled on incrementally, likely through discussion in a lab for extended periods with smart people combing the literature and meditating and of course benchmarking.
+Smaller labs simply don't have the resources to overcome these same obstacles all at once.

+I'm impressed at how elegantly it can be explained.
+The heuristics employed aren't localized to a single problem instance and are made in a way which covers a wider scope.

 ## What algorithm?

 1. Deep Q Learning with a CNN on the front to process a screen image.